LusiaLiu/Password/README.md

 ## what is this?

-Password app is an elegent and powerful password management software.
-It uses algorithm based on SHA256 to ensure the security of your passwords.
+Password app is an elegant and powerful password management software.
+It uses an algorithm based on SHA256 to ensure the security of your passwords.
 Besides, it is amazingly easy to use.

 The app is avaliable in [App Store](https://itunes.apple.com/app/password-by-lei-zhang/id1248596510/).